kmdouglass/mm-kmd/Notes/micro-manager_windows_build.md

 ## Java components

-To build the Java components, you will also need the following.
+The MM Java components are not necessary for building device adapters, but they are necessary for the Micro-Manager Studio (the ImageJ plugin).
+To build the Java components, you will also need the following packages.
 Versions are the ones that I use; not those recommended on the information page.

 - Ant 1.10.3 http://ant.apache.org/bindownload.cgi
 - JDK 8u172 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

+### Environment variables
+Set the following environment variables when building the Java components (change them to where you installed the JDK and Ant on your system):

+- **JAVA_HOME** C:\Program Files\Java\jdk1.8.0_172
+- **ANT_HOME** C:\Users\douglass\apps\apache-ant-1.10.3
+- Append **;%ANT_HOME%\bin** to the end of **PATH**

 # Important Files
 Paths are relative to the *micro-manager* folder in the build environment.